azhang/blepcoin/_posts/2018-09-17-unification.md

 There doesn't seem to be any competitors with the same amount of depth in building and testing the entire system (including onboarding tools).
 As an advisor, I also get to see the team's technical conversations every day in Slack — it goes much much deeper than the whitepaper.
 I'm comfortable with the tech.

-What I'm waiting for currently is actually on the business side.
+~~What I'm waiting for currently is actually on the business side.
 It would be great to see some pilot programs and/or MOUs with more known companies that can play the roles of Data Provider and Data User.
-Not only would this be great to show traction, but it'd also help the team smooth out the onboarding process as well as test with real data and demand.
+Not only would this be great to show traction, but it'd also help the team smooth out the onboarding process as well as test with real data and demand.~~ (updates below)

 Regarding this last point, Unification recently added Larry Gandt from Ripple to lead business development.
 Regardless of my opinions about Ripple, there's no denying the quality of their enterprise partnerships.
 Looking forward to seeing similar level partnerships soon.

+_Update Sept 18: Unification has signed up partners in various industries including HintChain with 8.5M users and a few other companies.
+Additionally, there are some in the public sector which I'm really excited about but can not yet disclose._

 ## Other Info

 Here are some interesting things that I've seen the team research:

 - Raw data is typically not super useful — data needs to be preprocessed.
-Machine Learning can be utilized for Ingestion.
+Machine Learning can be utilized for Ingestion and Processing, on which the team is publishing a series of articles: [https://medium.com/unificationfoundation/how-unification-standardizes-data-with-artificial-intelligence-machine-learning-b13b6c04bb76](https://medium.com/unificationfoundation/how-unification-standardizes-data-with-artificial-intelligence-machine-learning-b13b6c04bb76)
 - Mappings between datasets and consumer needs vary widely.
 Therefore, it is not possible for reputation staking and rewards/punishment system to optimize to a single mapping.
 Unification is researching ML to optimize mappings instead of using ineffective tokenomics, and building a predictive model on which dataset fits best based on consumer needs.
 - Popularity of a data source is not a reliable performance measure.